-Influenza viruses are spread from person-to-person primarily through the coughing and sneezing of infected persons (21).
+Influenza viruses are spread from person to person primarily through the coughing and sneezing of infected persons (21).
 The incubation period for influenza is 1-4 days, with an average of 2 days (24).
-Adults and children typically are infectious from the day before symptoms begin until approximately 5 days after illness onset.
-Children can be infectious for a longer period, and very young children can shed virus for $\leq 6$ days before their illness onset.
-Severely immunocompromised persons can shed virus for weeks (25-27).
+Adults typically are infectious from the day before symptoms begin through approximately 5 days after illness onset.
+Children can be infectious for $\geq 10$ days, and young children can shed virus for $\leq 6$ days before their illness onset.
+Severely immunocompromised persons can shed virus for weeks or months (25-28).

-Uncomplicated influenza illness is characterized by the abrupt onset of constitutional and respiratory signs and symptoms (e.g., fever, myalgia, headache, severe malaise, nonproductive cough, sore throat, and rhinitis) (28).
+Uncomplicated influenza illness is characterized by the abrupt onset of constitutional and respiratory signs and symptoms (e.g., fever, myalgia, headache, severe malaise, nonproductive cough, sore throat, and rhinitis) (29).
+Among children, otitis media, nausea, and vomiting are also commonly reported with influenza illness (30-32).
 Respiratory illness caused by influenza is difficult to distinguish from illness caused by other respiratory pathogens on the basis of symptoms alone (see Role of Laboratory Diagnosis).
-Reported sensitivities and specificities of clinical definitions for influenza-like illness that include fever and cough have ranged from 63% to 78% and 55% to 71%, respectively, compared with viral culture (29,30).
-Sensitivity and predictive value of clinical definitions can vary, depending on the degree of co-circulation of other respiratory pathogens and the level of influenza activity (31).
+Reported sensitivities and specificities of clinical definitions for influenza-like illness in studies primarily among adults that include fever and cough have ranged from 63% to 78% and 55% to 71%, respectively, compared with viral culture (33,34).
+Sensitivity and predictive value of clinical definitions can vary, depending on the degree of co-circulation of other respiratory pathogens and the level of influenza activity (35).
+A study among older nonhospitalized patients determined that symptoms of fever, cough, and acute onset had a positive predictive value of 30% for influenza (36), whereas a study of hospitalized older patients with chronic cardiopulmonary disease determined that a combination of fever, cough, and illness of <7 days was 78% sensitive and 73% specific for influenza (37).
+However, a study among vaccinated older persons with chronic lung disease reported that cough was not predictive of influenza infection, although having a fever or feverishness was 68% sensitive and 54% specific for influenza infection (38).

 Influenza illness typically resolves after a limited number of days for the majority of persons, although cough and malaise can persist for >2 weeks.
-Among certain persons, influenza can exacerbate underlying medical conditions (e.g., pulmonary or cardiac disease), lead to secondary bacterial pneumonia or primary influenza viral pneumonia, or occur as part of a coinfection with other viral or bacterial pathogens (32).
-Influenza infection has also been associated with encephalopathy, transverse myelitis, Reye syndrome, myositis, myocarditis, and pericarditis (32).
+Among certain persons, influenza can exacerbate underlying medical conditions (e.g., pulmonary or cardiac disease), lead to secondary bacterial pneumonia or primary influenza viral pneumonia, or occur as part of a coinfection with other viral or bacterial pathogens (39).
+Young children with influenza infection can have initial symptoms mimicking bacterial sepsis with high fevers (40,41), and $\leq 20\%$ of children hospitalized with influenza can have febrile seizures (31,42).
+Influenza infection has also been associated with encephalopathy, transverse myelitis, Reye syndrome, myositis, myocarditis, and pericarditis (31,39,43,44).